bmcgraw898/Hello-World/README.md

 ## About Me
 I am a student at the University of Iowa.
-I'm from Alburnett Iowa a small town just norht of Cedar rapids.
+I'm from Alburnett, Iowa a small town just north of Cedar Rapids.
 Growing up I enjoyed playing a variety of sports including baseball and wrestling.
 This past year I saw my favorite artist Travis Scott twice.
 Once in Milwaukee and the other in Chicago!